Caracas-La Guaira highway: Tunnels and viaducts

-The tunnels were designed by Ralph Smillie, head of a consulting engineering company in the city of New York, according to the strictest safety specifications and the most advanced methods in this type of construction for the time.
+The tunnels were designed by Ralph Smillie, head of a consulting engineering company in the city of New York.

-The tunnels have a modern ventilation system that automatically regulates the entry of fresh air in proportion to the concentration of carbon monoxide expelled by motor vehicles.
+The tunnels have a ventilation system that automatically regulates the entry of fresh air in proportion to the concentration of carbon monoxide expelled by motor vehicles.
 A tunnel along the greater length of 1,780 meters, two galleries were built vertical sites about one-third the length of the underpass.
 These galleries are raised tunnel about 37 m to the surface of the mountain, and are used to inject fresh air and expel combustion gases coming out of cars that travel.

-In addition to more efficient lighting that existed at the time, the tunnels have a modern system for regulating traffic in case of occurrence of any emergency, as well as a variety of apparatus for firefighting.
+In addition to more efficient lighting that existed at the time, the tunnels have a system for regulating traffic in case of occurrence of any emergency, as well as a variety of apparatus for firefighting.

 At the north end of the tunnel will be built a smaller building to house the equipment that will control the ventilation and traffic regulation.
 The tunnel will have more buildings at both ends, which are now installed automatic controls of the twin tunnels.

 A house, central control, was built near the side of the tunnel Greater Caracas, where electrical panels were installed specifically designed to regulate the ventilation lighting, traffic, and warning signs of both tunnels.
 In this building, there is always ready to guard crews clear the highway tunnels and of any accident or interruption that may occur.

 Viaducts

-One of the viaducts along the route, known as Viaduct #1, was plagued by gradual landslides from the 1980s onward.
+One of the viaducts along the route, known as Viaduct #1, was plagued by landslides from the 1980s onward.
 During the 1967 Caracas earthquake, it suffered severe deformations due to the displacement of the hill and the failure of Gramoven Tacagua.
 The bases of the supports shifted toward the centre of the span, causing the supports to crack and the span to buckle upward.
 Venezuelan governments made constant repairs to strengthen the supports and stabilize the span, but did not develop a long-term solution.
 The government closed the highway as a safety precaution on 5 January 2006.
 The sudden isolation of Caracas from the coast prompted political accusations by the opposition against Hugo Chávez's government, and by Chávez supporters against previous governments' failure to deal with the problem.
 A narrow and steep detour around the viaduct opened on February 28, and the viaduct span fell on March 19.
 Construction began in March 2006 on a replacement viaduct, which opened on 21 June 2007.

 The current Viaduct 1 has a length of 900 m.
 Viaduct 2 has a length of 270 m.
 Viaduct 3 has a length of 215 m.

+Future developments

+As well as replacing the old highway, the highway replaced the La Guaira and Caracas Railway, which had been opened in the 19th century.
+It has been suggested that there is scope for constructing a modern railway serving this route.